matheusDrumond/matheusDrumond/README.md

 - 🌎 Advanced English speaker, currently learning German

 # 🚀 About Me
 I’m a dedicated  developer passionate about crafting interactive user interfaces and engaging digital experiences.
-With a strong JavaScript background and a love for continuous learning, I specialize in building scalable and responsive web applications using React, Tailwind, Bootstrap, ApolloGraphQL and other technologies.
+With a strong JavaScript background and a love for continuous learning, I specialize in building scalable and responsive web applications using C, Javascript, React, Tailwind, Bootstrap, ApolloGraphQL and other technologies.

 # 💻 Tech Stacks